 In 2020 NEV Power invested in a community battery supplied by ABB Hitachi and assisted by a grant from ARENA.
 The battery has a 430-kWh usable capacity and stores some of the excess power generated by household solar systems.
 The battery is used to supply power across the network when solar power generation is limited by weather or at night-time.
 The storage capacity has proven sufficient to avoid using grid supplied power on approximately 75% of days.

 As the number of customers grow, our ability to meet overall increased energy demand will become more constrained.
 NEV Power has determined that it will not be economically beneficial to customers to expand our battery capacity.
 The economics of both industrial and household batteries are still very marginal at current prices.
 We recognise that other aspects may also influence individual customer choices, so we suggest customers should carefully consider their own situation before investing in their own battery.
-Several customers (5) have made the choice to invest in their own home batteries.
-As electric vehicles become more mainstream and especially when vehicle to grid capability (V2G) becomes commonplace, the EV battery will also provide useful back-up for home storage (‘a large battery on wheels’).
-On average an EV has a 60-70 kWh battery (several days’ average house consumption) so potentially that offers a very significant level of storage to the consumer and potentially across the community in the medium term.
+Several customers (5 to date) have made the choice to invest in their own home batteries.
+Electric vehicles are rapidly becoming mainstream and especially as vehicle to grid capability (V2G) becomes commonplace, the EV battery will also provide useful back-up for home storage (‘a large battery on wheels’).
+On average an EV has a 50-100 kWh battery (one to two week’s average house consumption) so potentially that offers a very significant level of storage to the consumer and potentially across the community in the medium term.

 Smartgrid functionality